gardenbed/emerge/docs/5-design.md

 Implementing a separate *lexer* and *parser* for regular expressions is an inessential complexity (i.e., whitespace characters do not need to be stripped out).

-We have built a simple parser for Emerge's regular expressions that takes care of terminal symbols as well.
+We have built a simple parser for Emerge's regular expressions that takes care of terminal symbols.
 This parser is implemented as a [Top-Down Parser](https://en.wikipedia.org/wiki/Top-down_parsing) using [Parser Combinators](https://en.wikipedia.org/wiki/Parser_combinator).

 A parser combinator is a *higher-order function* that accepts a *stream of input characters* and returns a *parsing result*.